Japanese Sweet Potato Pie

 Why You Will Love This Recipe

-• These pies make for a healthy snack featuring nutrient-rich Japanese sweet potatoes.
+• These pies are a simple way to enjoy creamy Japanese sweet potatoes.

 Japanese Sweet Potatoes